daviis/ShoppingScraper/README.md

 ###Input yaml file

 Every entry starts with a left alligned number followed by a colon.
-The actual number isn't important but there does need to be one.
+The actual number isn't important but there does need to be one and it needs to be unique.
 Then there needs to be all of these camalcase phrases: searchCity, reciever, items, maxPrice, lastSearch, minPrice and searchTitle.

 The acceptable data for the entries are listed below
 * searchCity : any city that there is a CraigsList for.
 To find these you can go to craigslist.org and they appear on the left hand side.